cnnrde/now-playing/README.md

 The server is easy to deploy, all you need is hardware to run it on, software to run it on.

-I'm too lazy to actually write docs on how you can use this, but I deploy it with PM2, nginx, and certbot running on a 1gb Linode.
+I'm too lazy to actually write docs on how you can use this, but I deploy it Replit (as I'm too lazy to maintain my linode instance)

 ## ⚙️ Contributing